 Topics Map > Instructional Technology > Top Hat

-Matching questions are a robust question type that can be used to get students to engage in higher-order thinking by connecting and relating multiple concepts.
-There are specific options and settings that can affect the outcome of the interaction in the classroom.
+Numeric Answer questions are designed perfectly for math and science courses or scenarios where students are required to perform calculations.
+Answers for this question type can be created with several options including Answer Tolerances, Response Timers, and Anonymous Participation to create a course that is unique and dynamic.
+Some specific options and settings can affect the outcome of the interaction in the classroom.
 This document will present the options and clarify the outcomes that they may facilitate.

-Selecting this option will prompt students to respond to the question as a group instead of individually.
-To use this option, You will need to set up groups in Top Hat prior to class for this feature to work.
-When a group question is presented, one student in the group responds on behalf of all the students in their group.
+This option will prompt students to respond to the question as a group instead of individually.
+To use this option, you will need to set up groups in Top Hat before class for this feature to work.
+When presented, one student in the group responds on behalf of all the students in their group.

 Note: When selected, the word "Anonymous" will be displayed in the top right corner to let students know that the results are, indeed, anonymous.

 Grading options allow you to assign points for both getting a correct answer and/or for participating in the question.
 Note: grading is not possible when a question is designated as anonymous.

 Correctness: There may be times when you want to assign points for correctness alone.
 If you are presenting a large number of questions, you might need to assign participation points to all questions.

 Participation: There may also be times when you want to assign participation points alone.
 If you want to measure the level of understanding among all students and don't care whether they get the correct answer but want to know that each person responded, participation points can do just that.

 Both: There may be times when you want to provide points for correctness and participation.
 If you want to encourage students to try and/or ensure that each student is participating, you can split points between both.
 The default value is .5 points for getting the answer correct and .5 points for participating in answering the question.